Cooking (Recipes)

 - Add apple cider vinegar and cumin, and mix everything well.
 I like to chop the mixture a bit finer.

-- Let it completely cool out and sit overnight to absorb flavors, then portion it.
+- Let it completely cool and sit overnight to absorb flavors, then portion it.

-I like to eat it with a lot of toppings… I serve it with a lot of EVOO (~15g), half an avocado, a lime with Ceylon cinnamon, hemp seeds (~12g), kimchi (~40g), psyllium husks (~3g), and a selection of spices and powders such as rosemary, turmeric, additional cumin, basil, oregano, rosemary, thyme, maca powder, chili flakes and fresh parsley of cilantro.
+I serve it with a lot of EVOO (~15g), half an avocado, a lime with Ceylon cinnamon, hemp seeds (~12g), kimchi (~40g), psyllium husks (~3g), and spices: rosemary, turmeric, cumin, basil, oregano, thyme, maca powder, chili flakes and fresh parsley or cilantro.

 Vegetable Stew a la Peppino